Varudu

-Varudu is a 2010 Indian Telugu-language romantic action film directed by Gunasekhar and produced by D. V. V. Danayya.
+Varudu is a 2010 Indian Telugu-language action drama film directed by Gunasekhar and produced by D. V. V. Danayya.
 The film stars Allu Arjun, Arya, and Bhanu Sri Mehra, while Suhasini Mani Ratnam, Ashish Vidyarthi, and Brahmanandam, among others, play supporting roles.
-The music was composed by Mani Sharma, and the film released on 31 March 2010.
+The music was composed by Mani Sharma.
+The film released on 31 March 2010 to highly negative reviews and became a box-office disaster.
+The film was dubbed into Malayalam as Varan.

 Plot

-Sandeep "Sandy" Mohan Ram is a next-gen youngster who parties hard and has a modern outlook, but his ideas towards marriage are traditional.
-As he gets a job in the US, his parents Vasanthi and Raj Gopal, who got married against their respective parents' wishes, ask him to get married.
-He accepts and tells them that he will marry a girl of their choice in a ceremony that lasts five days.
+Sandeep Nemani "Sandy" is a next-gen youngster who parties hard and has a modern outlook, but his ideas towards marriage are traditional.
+As he gets a job in the US, his parents, Vasanthi and Raj Gopal, who got married against their respective parents' wishes, ask him to get married.
+He accepts and tells them he will marry a girl of their choice in a ceremony that lasts five days.
 He also refuses to see his bride until the marriage.
 Everything is arranged according to his wishes, and his marriage is fixed with Deepthi.

-At the ceremony, when Sandy and Deepthi see each other, they fall in love at first sight, but during the ceremony, Deepthi gets kidnapped by Diwakar, a local goon.
+At the ceremony, when Sandy and Deepthi see each other, they fall in love at first sight, but during the ceremony, Deepthi gets kidnapped by Diwakar, a local psycho gangster with a characterization rooted in obsession rather than typical villainy.
 Sandy's family tries to convince him for another marriage, but he refuses and tries to find Deepthi.
 He gets to know her whereabouts.
-Diwakar kidnapped Deepthi to take revenge from her as she slapped him for misbehaving with her in public.
-The police gets killed by Diwakar and his men.
+Diwakar kidnaps Deepthi to take revenge on her as she slapped him for misbehaving with her in public.
+The police are killed by Diwakar and his men.
 Sandy takes the law into his hands, kidnaps Diwakar's brother Prabhakar, and threatens to kill him if Diwakar does not release Deepthi.
 Diwakar releases Deepthi and kills Prabhakar in front of them because Prabhakar wanted Deepthi.

 In the scuffle, Sandeep challenges Diwakar to come to their marriage and try to kidnap Deepthi in front of his eyes, to which he agrees.
 Sandy and Deepthi get married successfully, this time with all the rituals.
 When they step out of the mandap, Diwakar attacks Sandy.
 A fight happens in which Sandy confronts Diwakar and kills him.
 Sandy and Deepthi then live happily ever after.